 Oakbrook Terrace’s #1 Memory Care Community

 If caring for your loved one with dementia or Alzheimer’s has become too much to handle on your own, Terra Vista is here to help.
-From facilitating prescription medication management to life enrichment activities, our award-winning staff is equipped to meet all your loved one’s memory care needs.
+From facilitating prescription medication management to life enrichment activities, our award-winning staff and dementia care facility is equipped to meet all your loved one’s memory care needs.
 Contact a team member today to get started.